CAST: “Competitive Angling as a Scientific Tool”

 Our goals are to:

-Provide novel, relevant data for data-poor species to improve their fisheries management and develop a standardised, cost-effective and self-sustaining data collection method that can be delivered at any UK sea angling event…and beyond…
+• Develop a standardised, cost-effective and self-sustaining data collection method that can be delivered at any UK sea angling event…and beyond…

 Partnership